 The port A wake-up and interrupt methods can be considered as a continuation of normal execution.
-Each pin of port A can be independently selected to wake-up the device using configuration options.
+Each pin of port A can be independently selected to wake-up the device using the corresponding wake-up control bits.
 After awakening from an I/O port stimulus, the program will resume execution at the next instruction.
 However, if awakening from an interrupt, two sequences may occur.
 If the related interrupt is disabled or the interrupt is enabled but the stack is full, the program will resume execution at the next instruction.
-But if the interrupt is enabled, and the stack is not full, the regular interrupt response takes place
+But if the interrupt is enabled, and the stack is not full, the regular interrupt response takes place.